Sharp-02/JLF-Sharp-Analog-Snap-In/README.md

 ### Resistor Network:
 All resistors used are 0603 SMD resistors (6mil x 3mil Surface Mount Device).
 Most of the resistors serve the purpose of setting baselines for the offset and gain on the circuit shown above.
-You will need 22k, 47k, and 100 ohm resistors.
+You will need 22kohm resistors.

 ### Snapback Filtering: